 Not starting a new pack right away

 It is essential to start a new pack of pills the day after finishing the previous one.
-However, sometimes a person may not have their new package yet.
-Missing a few days between packs can make the pill less effective at preventing pregnancy.
+However, a person may not always have their new pack in time.
+Missing a few days between packs can make the pill less effective in preventing pregnancy.

 Medications that interfere with the pill

 Some medications can make the pill less effective.
-Medications include certain antibiotics, such as rifampicin, and anti-fungal drugs, such as griseofulvin.
+These medications include certain antibiotics, such as rifampicin, and antifungal drugs, such as griseofulvin.

-Other more long-term medications and supplements may also affect how well birth control pills work.
-These can include:
+Other long-term medications and supplements may also affect how well birth control pills work.
+These include:

 Birth control pills are very effective if a person takes them correctly and does not miss any pill days.
-The following tips can help prevent unintended pregnancies while taking the pill:
+People can also take steps to prevent unintended pregnancies while taking the pill.
+These include: